edyesed/aws_advent_2015/README.md

 There are a few things about pubsub that I really appreciate as an "infrastructure person".
      1. Scalability.
 In the pubsub pattern, scalability is largely a concern of of the message brokers.
 The brokers are ( hopefully ) observable.
 They have known boundaries of scale and known methods by which capacity or throughput can be modified.
 They can handle more volume, or handle the volume they have more effienciently without having to get into code.
      1. Loose Coupling.
 In the happy path, publishers don't know anything about what subscribers are doing with the messages they publish.
 There's admittedly a little hand-waving here, and folks new to pubsub (and sometimes those that are experienced ) get rude suprises as messages mutate over time.
      1. Asynchronous.
 This is not necessarily inherent in the pubsub pattern, but it's the most common implementation that I've seen.
-There's quite a lot of pressure that can be absent from Dev Teams, Operations Teams, and DevOps Teams when there is no expectation from the business that systems will retain single millisecond response times.
+There's quite a lot of pressure that can be absent from Dev Teams, Operations Teams, or DevOps Teams when there is no expectation from the business that systems will retain single millisecond response times.
      1. New Cloud Ways.
 Once upon a time, we needed to queue messages in pubsub systems ( and you might you might still have a need for that feature ), but with Lambda, we can also invoke consumers _on demand_ as messages pass through our system.
 We don't have necessarily keep things in the queue at all.
 Message appears, processing code runs, everybody's happy.

 # Yo dawg, I heard you like ️☁️